Did I Tell You the One About Guy Lafleur and Me?

 I loved the excitement they created and the awareness they brought to the NHL but I hated each one of them with every fibre in my body.

-To further confuse things and in spite of that in-grown hatred, super-Canadien executive Frank Selke Jr. and I became very close friends
+To further confuse things and despite that in-grown hatred, super-Canadien executive Frank Selke Jr. and I became very close friends.

 I'm a Leaf and have suffered for decades because of Les Canadiens.